aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Conforming to these simple rules is not difficult, and it will save you a lot of headaches going forward.
 When any of the external parts of the system becomes obsolete (the DB, the web framework, etc), you **can replace those obsolete elements with a minimum of fuss**.

+### CHAPTER 23.
+PRESENTERS AND HUMBLE OBJECTS

+No content.

+#### THE HUMBLE OBJECT PATTERN

+The _Humble object_ pattern is a pattern that **separates behaviors that is hard to test from behaviors that is easy to test**.

+The ideas is simple: **split the behavior into two modules**.

+- **One** module **is humble**.
+It contains all the **hard-to-test behaviors** stripped down to their barest essense.
+- **The other** module contains all the **testable behaviors** that were stripped out of the humble object.

+For example, GUIs are hard to unit test because it is very difficult to write tests that can see the screen and check that the appropriate elements are displayed there.
+However, most of the behavior of the GUI is, in fact, easy to test.
+Using the Humble object pattern, we can separate these two kinds of behaviors into two different modules called the Presenter and the View.